runfinch/finch/README.md

 To get started with Finch on Windows, the prerequisites are:

 * Windows 10 version 2004 and higher (Build 19041 and higher)
-* Intel system for Windows
+* AMD64 based Windows system
 * WSL 2 installed (`wsl --install`)

-Download a msi installer from the [project's GitHub releases](https://github.com/runfinch/finch/releases) page, and once downloaded double click and follow the directions.
+Download an MSI installer from the [project's GitHub releases](https://github.com/runfinch/finch/releases) page, and once downloaded double click and follow the directions.

 Once the installation is complete, `finch vm init` is required once to set up the underlying system.
 This initial setup usually takes about a minute.